dstebila/pygamehop/docs/examples.md

 ![PKEfromKEM game hop diagram](images/PKEfromKEM_is_INDCPA.png)

 - Starting game: `PKEfromKEM` inlined into the "left" version of the PKE IND-CPA game (`PKE.INDCPA.main0`), in which the challenge ciphertext is the encryption of `m0`.
-- Hop 1: A distinguishing step in which the real KEM shared secret is replaced with a random value.
+- Game 1: In constructing the challenge ciphertext, a random value is used in place of the KEM shared secret.
-	- Reduction `R01` is an IND-CPA adversary against the KEM scheme that interpolates between the starting game and Game 1.
-- Hop 2: A distinguishing step in which the real KDF output is replaced with a random value.
-	- Reduction `R12` is an adversary against the security of the KDF scheme that interpolates between Game 1 and Game 2.
+	- The starting game and game 1 are related via an indistinguishability step based on the IND-CPA security of KEM scheme `kem`.
+Reduction `R01` is an IND-CPA adversary against scheme `kem`.
+It receives a KEM challenge public key, ciphertext, and shared secret from its KEM IND-CPA challenge for `kem`, and uses this to encrypt `m0`.
+- Game 2: In constructing the challenge ciphertext, a random value is used in place of the output of the key derivation function.
+	- Game 1 and game 2 are related via an indistinguishability step based on the security of the key derivation function `kdf`.
+Reduction `R12` is an adversary against scheme `kdf`.
+It uses its KDF challenger to get the mask used to encrypt `m0`.
-- Hop 3: A distinguishing step in which the encryption mask is XORed with `m1` rather than `m0`.
+- Game 3: In constructing the challenge ciphertext, `m1` is used rather than `m0`.
-	- Reduction `R23` is an adversary against the one-time indistinguishability security of the one-time pad.
+	- Game 2 and game 3 are related via an indistinguishability step based on the security of XOR as a one-time pad.
+Reduction `R23` is an adversary against the indistinguishability of the one-time pad.
+It uses its one-time pad encryption challenger to get the encryption of either `m0` or `m1`.
 (The reader might wonder why a "reduction" is necessary here, since the one-time pad is information-theoretic rather than computational.
 In the pygamehop framework, every game transition is connected via a reduction, since the proof engine must be told how to connect two games via the distinguishing of some security property.)
 - (We now start "undoing" the replacements as mentioned above.)
-- Hop 4: A distinguishing step in which the random value used in place of the KDF output is replaced with the real KDF output.
-	- Reduction `R34` is an adversary against the security of the KDF scheme that interpolates between Game 3 and Game 4.
+- Game 4: In constructing the challenge ciphertext, the real output of the key derivation function is used rather than a random value.
+	- Game 3 and game 4 are related via an indistinguishability step based on the security of the key derivation function `kdf`.
+Reduction `R34` is an adversary against scheme `kdf`.
+It uses its KDF challenger to get the mask used to encrypt `m1`.
-- Hop 5: A distinguishing step in which the random value used in place of the KEM shared secret is replaced with the real KEM shared secret.
+- Game 5: In constructing the challenge ciphertext, the real KEM shared secret is used rather than a random value.
-	- Reduction `R45` is an IND-CPA adversary against the KEM scheme that interpolates between Game 4 and the ending game.
+	- Game 4 and game 5 are related via an indistinguishability step based on the IND-CPA security of KEM scheme `kem`.
+Reduction `R45` is an IND-CPA adversary against scheme `kem`.
+It receives a KEM challenge public key, ciphertext, and shared secret from its KEM IND-CPA challenge for `kem`, and uses this to encrypt `m1`.
 - Ending game: `PKEfromKEM` inlined into the "right" version of the PKE IND-CPA game (`PKE.INDCPA.main1`), in which the challenge ciphertext is the encryption of `m1`.

-Note that the starting and ending games are not explicitly written out in `PKEfromKEM_is_INDCPA.py`, they are derived from the starting and ending points of the proof.
-Furthermore, intermediate games are not explicitly written out, they are derived from the relevant transformations.

-The proof engine checks that:

-- The starting game (`PKEfromKEM` inlined into `PKE.INDCPA.main0`) is equivalent to `R01` inlined into `KEM.INDCPA.main0`.
-- `R01` inlined into `KEM.INDCPA.main1` is equivalent to `R12` inlined into `KDF.KDFsec.main0`.
-- `R12` inlined into `KDF.KDFsec.main1` is equivalent to `R23` inlined into `OTP.OTIND.main0`.
-- `R23` inlined into `OTP.OTIND.main1` is equivalent to `R34` inlined into `KDF.KDFsec.main1`.
-- `R34` inlined into `KDF.KDFsec.main0` is equivalent to `R45` inlined into `KEM.INDCPA.main1`.
-- `R45` inlined into `KEM.INDCPA.main0` is equivalent to the ending game (`PKEfromKEM` inlined into `PKE.INDCPA.main1`).

 ### nestedPKE